realtime-framework/ChromePushNotifications/README.md

     	var chromePushManager = new ChromePushManager('./service-worker.js', function(error, registrationId){
     	... });

-- Connect a Realtime client and call the s`ubscribeWithNotifications` method to subscribe the desired channel for push notifications using the GCM `registrationId`:
+- Connect a Realtime client and call the `subscribeWithNotifications` method to subscribe the desired channel for push notifications using the GCM `registrationId`:

 		client.subscribeWithNotifications(channel, true, registrationId,
                          function (theClient, channel, msg) { ... } );